-- Undertake market research, member data analysis and direct marketing activities including by both CareSuper and third parties.
+- Undertake member research, using membership data analysis and direct marketing activities including by both CareSuper and third parties.

 If you choose not to provide your personal information, CareSuper may not be able to establish or properly administer your superannuation or pension account or provide you with some of the services we offer.
 For example, if you do not provide your tax file number, CareSuper may not be able to accept contributions for you, and you may pay additional tax on your employer and/or salary sacrifice contributions.
 In some circumstances, failure to provide identity information may also limit the services which CareSuper can provide to you.

 There may be some limited circumstances where you do not wish to identify yourself, when dealing with CareSuper; for example, to anonymously report possible fraudulent or criminal activity relating to CareSuper.
 In such instances you may be able to deal with CareSuper using a pseudonym or anonymous reporting mechanism.